Naya Rivera: Early life

 Naya Marie Rivera was born in Valencia, California, on January 12, 1987.
 She was raised in Valencia and lived in or around Los Angeles for most of her life.
 She was of African-American, German, and Puerto Rican descent.
 When the term "Afro-Latinx" became widespread in the 2010s, she was often identified as such.
 Her mother, Yolanda Previtire (née White), is a real estate agent and former model, while her father, George Rivera, worked various IT jobs including positions at Disney and Universal Music.
 Her parents had married in 1986, but divorced in 1996, and her mother was remarried to Charles Previtire in 1999; Rivera was close with her stepfather, but did not really know her grandparents.
 Her maternal grandmother was Clara White, an abortion counselor and figure in the civil rights movement who was involved in the March on Washington, Selma to Montgomery marches, and 1968 Chicago riots, and who organized protests with and was represented by activist and lawyer Lloyd Barbee.

 Rivera did not grow up speaking Spanish at home, but understood it and later learned to speak it.
 She was the oldest of three children: her younger brother is former NFL tight end Mychal Rivera (b.
 1990), and her younger sister is runway model Nickayla Rivera (b.
 1994).
-During the time her parents were married, the family's income would fluctuate dramatically, sometimes living lavishly and other times struggling; when they were in financial difficulty, Rivera approved the use of some of the money she earned as a child that was set aside in her Coogan account.
+During the time her parents were married, the family's income would fluctuate dramatically, sometimes allowing them to live lavishly, and other times leaving them struggling; when they were in financial difficulty, Rivera approved the use of some of the money she earned as a child that was set aside in her Coogan account.
 The family owned a boat and often went boating when Rivera was a child; she still enjoyed boating as an adult and took many trips to Lake Piru near her home, which she considered a "sanctuary".